mahfuz110244/golang-file-upload-s3/README.md

+## How to upload single file in AWS S3 Bucket using Golang
-## How to upload multiple files in AWS S3 Bucket in Golang
+## How to upload multiple files in AWS S3 Bucket using Golang

 # SETUP